-Test 200+ Linux And Unix Operating Systems Online For Free - OSTechNix
+DistroTest - Test Linux And Unix Operating Systems Online For Free - OSTechNix

 - Which configuration options they have.

-As of writing this guide, DistroTest is hosting 711 versions with 227 operating systems.
+DistroTest is hosting 1200 versions with 301 operating systems.
 I have been using Linux for years, however I never heard some of the Linux distros listed here.
-To be honest, I don’t even actually know this much of Linux operating systems exists.
+To be honest, I don't even actually know this much of Linux operating systems exists.

 Here is the list of available Linux distributions in DistroTrest website.